FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 Jaybird 2.1 does not have separate class, but FBConnectionPoolDataSource also implements the javax.sql.XADataSource interface.
-For information how to instantiate this class please see .
+For information how to instantiate this class please see
+[The javax.sql.ConnectionPoolDataSource implementation].

 Applications usually do not need to access the javax.sql.XADataSource directly, this is task for a J2EE container.
 Chapter XXX contains more